kiidax/bigtext/README.md

 # Boar

-Boar is a collection of tools to process text files.
+Boar is a collection of tools to process large text files.